UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_17.md

 200 times in just under six months – over four times what the rules allow.*

+And in other cases, people have been accused of intentionally.

 ---

 ## How can we avoid violating the golden rule?